-Credit: 1 (weight 1.0) Grade: 10 Length: 36 weeks, 1 period Prerequisite: B+ average in Advanced Contemporary World History
+Credit: 1 (weight 1.0) Grade: 10 Length: 36 weeks, 1 period Prerequisite: B+ average in Honors Contemporary World History

 The Advanced Placement US History course introduces students to the study of history and examines the development and growth of the United States from the Colonial period up to the present.
-The course content complements the literature in Honors 10 English.
 This course is rigorously designed to help students understand U.S. History in the traditional context, as well as putting focus on other areas of history such as race, gender and intellectual history.
 The course will emphasize reading both secondary and primary sources on a wide range of topics and expect students to write extensive analytical responses to class material.
-It is recommended that prospective students should have at least a B+ average in Advanced Social Studies 9 and Advanced English 9 or a recommendation from their freshman teachers in both subjects.
+The course content complements the literature in Honors English 10.
+It is strongly encouraged to take Honors English 10, although not required.
 AP Examination is required to receive course credit (approximately \$85.00).